mauritssilvis/challenges/java/basic_maven_project_intellij/README.md

 To solve these problems, ensure the Java source and target versions are set in the project object model, `pom.xml`.
 Additionally, ensure that the target version is not smaller than the source version.

-Java 20 can be selected by extending the `properties` section of `pom.xml` with the lines:
+Java 20 can be selected by extending the `properties` section of `pom.xml` with the following lines:

 ```xml
 <project>